demjhonsilver/embedia-vue/README.md

 Patch Changes:

+ v1.2.4
+ - Fixed the issue with embedding vimeo.com concerning the autoplay.

  v1.2.3
  - Fixed the issue with embedding x.com concerning the width.

- v1.2.2
- - Fixed the issue with embedding x.com, which restores the embedded post with a card rather than just a video.

- v1.1.1
- - The border line has been removed from the embedded YouTube clip.

-  v1.1.2
- - Fixed the issue with embedding x.com.

- v1.1.3
- - Fixed the issue with muted vimeo.

 -------